Thistle: Economic significance

-Thistles, even if one restricts the term to members of the Asteraceae, are too varied a group for generalisation; many are troublesome weeds, including some invasive species of Cirsium, Carduus, Silybum and Onopordum.
-Typical adverse effects are competition with crops and interference with grazing in pastures, where dense growths of spiny vegetation suppress forage plants and repel grazing animals from eating either the thistle plants or neighbouring forage.
-Some species, although not intensely poisonous, do affect the health of animals that swallow more than small amounts of the material.
+Thistles, even if one restricts the term to members of the Asteraceae, are too varied a group for generalisation.
+Many are troublesome weeds, including some invasive species of Cirsium, Carduus, Silybum and Onopordum.
+Typical adverse effects are competition with crops and interference with grazing in pastures, where dense growths of spiny vegetation suppress forage plants and repel grazing animals.
+Some species, although not intensely poisonous, affect the health of animals that ingest them.

-However, the genus Cynara includes commercially important species of artichoke and some species regarded as major weeds are commercial sources of vegetable rennet used in commercial cheese making.
-Similarly, some species of Silybum that occur as weeds also are cultivated for seeds that yield vegetable oil and pharmaceutical compounds such as Silibinin.
+The genus Cynara includes the commercially important species of artichoke.
+Some species regarded as major weeds are sources of vegetable rennet used in commercial cheese making.
+Similarly, some species of Silybum that occur as weeds are cultivated for seeds that yield vegetable oil and pharmaceutical compounds such as Silibinin.

 Other thistles that nominally are weeds are important honey plants, both as bee fodder in general, and as sources of luxury monofloral honey products.